sonnyp/broadcaster.js/README.md

 If StorageEvevent is unsupported by the browser, window.broadcast is undefined.

-In the case where SharedWorker is used, broadcaster.js guesses the worker path based on its one URL.
-It should work on most cases but if it doesn't, you can set the worker path by setting
+When SharedWorker is used, broadcaster.js guesses the worker path based on its own URL.
+It should work on most cases but if it doesn't for you, please report an issue and set the worker path by setting
 ```javascript
 window.broadcasterWorkerPath = path;
 ```